'A joke', 'bullied' & 'rotten' - are Man Utd at rock bottom?

 United fans are planning another protest against the American family, who have owned the club since 2005, during their latest meeting with their bitter rivals.

-#EmptyOldTrafford has even been trending on Twitter as supporters call for a boycott of Monday's game.
+#EmptyOldTrafford has even been trending on Twitter as supporters call for a boycott of the game a week on Monday.

-"Joe Glazer has to get on the plane tomorrow," Neville said.
+"Joel Glazer has to get on the plane tomorrow," Neville said.
 "He has to get over to Manchester and he has to start to divert the issues away from the club and tell everybody what his plan is with the football club.

 "When a business is failing and not performing, it is the owner of that business's fault.
 It is failing miserably.